keengames/coding_standards/cpp_coding_standards.md

 * Try to minimize use of callbacks and/or virtual functions because it makes the call-site a lot more complex -> As a callback can do practically anything it's really hard to parallelize callbacks and/or make assumptions about data flow

+### Classes

+* try to avoid, use private structs instead
+* use explicit constructors
+* use virtual destructors when using it polymorph
+* align function names and member variable names

+### Structs

+* avoid lots of members, try to group them in other structs

+### Access

+* don't access an array element twice, create a local reference instead
+* don't create access wall of texts, eg. access multiple struct members in deep structs (`a.b.c.x = 3u; a.b.c.y = 4u;`), create a local reference instead

+### Function Parameter

+* output parameter always as pointer (no nonconst references allowed)
+* output parameters first
+* call by value for all parameter with `sizeof() <= 16u` (use reference for const structs with cctor)
+* only one bool parameter allowed, use flags or parameter struct instead
+* use `Bitmask` for flags
+* assert pointer parameters if you don't access them immediately
+* if you want to have your call by value parameter `const`, declare it `const` only in the function implementation

+### Function Return Values

+* use `bool` only for simple results, `Result< void >` otherwise
+* use `Result< T >` for small types
+* no nonconst references allowed

 ## Formatting

 ### File Names